All Products

 Important

-The target of an event rule must reside in the same region as the rule.
+The event target must reside in the same region as the event rule.

 1. Log on to the EventBridge console.
 In the left-side navigation pane, click Event Buses.